Self-Guided Bike Tour in Vermont | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Lake Dunmore and Branbury State Park short option — 30 miles | Lake Dunmore and Branbury State Park long option — 34 or 39 miles
+Lake Dunmore and Branbury State Park Short Option — 30 miles OR Lake Dunmore and Branbury State Park Long Option — 34 or 39 miles

 What to Expect:

 Ride out of Middlebury on moderately hilly roads into Vermont’s bucolic farm country.
-Once you arrive at Lake Dunmore, the long option takes you into Branbury State Park, circumnavigating Lake Dunmore in its entirety.
-For an additional 5 miles, take a short out-and-back ride to pretty Forestdale.
-Return to Middlebury on a slightly different route of similar terrain.
+Upon reaching Lake Dunmore, the short option skirts the northern end of the lake and turns around at the entrance to Branbury State Park, returning to Middlebury via a slightly different route with similar terrain.
+The long option continues into Branbury State Park and circumnavigates Lake Dunmore in its entirety.
+For an additional 5 miles, you can take a short out-and-back detour to the picturesque village of Forestdale.
+Return to Middlebury on a slightly different route with similar terrain.

 Included Meals: Breakfast